MattMS/math_examples/matrix/transposition/index.coffee.md

 		[3, 6]
 	]

-Store the transposed matrix from the input matrix.
+Transposed matrix from the input matrix.

 	result = []